anshusingh43/Gun-Violence-Analysis/README.md

 ![Dashboard](screenshots/Dashboard.png)

-I have my presentation too if you would like to check.
-I am still working on it, hopefully will find a lot of interesting facts and answewrs using this dataset.
+You can check my presentation too if you are too a curious mind.
+I am still working on this set, hopefully will find a lot of interesting facts and answers using it.

-Also, if you would love to explore more about this visualization on my [Tableau](https://public.tableau.com/profile/anshusingh#!/vizhome/TrendinGunViolenceUSA/Patternindeathbydates) page.
+Also, you can explore more about this visualization on my [Tableau](https://public.tableau.com/profile/anshusingh#!/vizhome/TrendinGunViolenceUSA/Patternindeathbydates) page.

 Thank you for stopping by!